witnessmenow/Universal-Arduino-Telegram-Bot/README.md

 You also have to install the ArduinoJson library written by [Benoît Blanchon](https://github.com/bblanchon).
 Available [here](https://github.com/bblanchon/ArduinoJson).

-If your board is ESP8266 (e.g. WeMos v2 Mini) based include the following:

-    #include <ESP8266TelegramBOT.h>

-or if its 101 based include:
+Include UniversalTelegramBot in your project:

-     #include <101TelegramBOT.h>
+    #include <UniversalTelegramBot.h>

+and pass it a Bot token and a SSL Client (See the examples for more details)

+    #define BOTtoken "XXXXXXXXX:XXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXX"
+    WiFiClientSecure client;
+    UniversalTelegramBot bot(BOTtoken, client);

-*NOTE:* 101TelegramBOT has not been tested as I do not have a compatible board.
+*NOTE:* This library has not been tested with the 101 boards as I do not have a compatible board.
 If you can help please let me know!

 ## Getting started